-In regard to the "water baptism" different denominations have invented their own rules and traditions, and they often do it in contradistinction to the Word of God.
-But all of us must understand that no man is permitted to fit the Scripture to his own needs, feelings or wishes, but we must to fit to the Scripture.
+In regard to the "water baptism" different denominations have invented their own rules and traditions, and sometimes it is done in contradistinction to the Word of God.
+But all of us must understand that no man is permitted to fit Scripture to his own needs, feelings or wishes, but we must fit to the Scripture.
 So, is the sprinkling or pouring water over person the rightful way to baptise?

 We must die and be buried (in this case in the water) in order so that we can be raised up to a new life.
 Without that, we are not baptised into Christ and remain disobedient to the commands of God Himself.